-Southwestern is very pleased to offer 133 brand new, fully furnished, state-of-the-art apartments to our students, commencing Fall 2013.for the online form to indicate your potential interest in on-campus housing and assist us in planning for future occupancy.
+Southwestern offers 133 brand new, fully furnished, state-of-the-art apartments for our students.for the online form to indicate your potential interest in on-campus housing and assist us in planning for future occupancy.
 Completing this form does not guarantee housing and this interest form is not an official application for housing.

 A foreign-educated applicant's degree(s) must be from a university accredited in the country in which it is located or the applicant must be admitted to practice before the highest court in that country.
 Applicants educated in the United States must have a degree from an ABA-accredited law school.

 Admission to the Bar in the United States

 Each state sets its own criteria for qualification for the bar.
 Students who earn the LL.M. degree or Certificate of Completion may be eligible to take certain state bar examinations.
 Please be sure to contact the jurisdiction of state in which you wish to take the bar examination to determine their eligibility requirements to sit for the examination.
 More detailed information can be obtained online (see Comprehensive Guide to Bar Admission Requirements).
 Information about the California State Bar Examination can be found at www.calbar.ca.gov.

 Admitted students who are U.S. citizens and permanent residents are eligible to apply for federal and private educational loans.
 Visit the Financial Aid section of this website for more specific information.
 Some private educational lenders offer loans to international students who have a creditworthy cosigner who is a U.S. citizen.
 International students are encouraged to explore financial aid options from sources in their home countries.